hwchiu/blog-source/source/_posts/introduce-cni-iii.md

 ```

+See the whole example program in https://github.com/hwchiu/CNI_Tutorial_2018/tree/master/tutorial/step4 and you can directly run
-Run the `run.sh` in the `step 4` directory and you will see the following output.
+the `run.sh` in your linux machine to see the following output.

 ```shell
 Ready to call the step4 example